elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 #### TDD
+We use jest to write tests for our Javascript code

 - (Test Driven Development)
 Breaking the code into a series of tests helps us break the big problem down into much smaller ones, and smaller problems are easier to solve, so we write dramatically better code because of it.
 If you have solid tests, and decide that you want to refactor some part of your application because either the requirements of the application changed, or you have realized a better way, you are free to do so with confidence.